skywalkerSam/starboy-blogs/_data/posts/Trying-The-Essence-of-Being-Human.md

 &nbsp;

-Openness is intelligence
+Openness is intelligence in motion.
-in motion.

-&nbsp;

-Closed-mindedness is
-ignorance solidified.
+Closed-mindedness is ignorance solidified.

 &nbsp;